Who is eligible to receive federal student aid?

 If the student’s parents will not file a tax return, respond to “Have your parents filed a tax return?” the same way.

 How does the student answer the tax questions if the student is (or the student’s parents are) separated, divorced, or widowed?

-If the student is separated, divorced, or widowed, he or she may have filed a joint tax return for 2011.
+If the student is separated, divorced, or widowed, he or she may have filed a joint tax return.
 However, for the tax questions on the FAFSA, even if the student filed a joint return, the student should separate his or her tax information from the student’s spouse’s tax information, as if the student filed a single return.

 If the student is providing information about a parent, answer his or her tax questions in the same manner.

 What can the student do if the student and the student’s family have unusual circumstances?

 The student must fill out the FAFSA accurately and completely to the best of his or her knowledge as of the date the student is completing it.

 If the student and his or her family have unusual circumstances that the student believes are not adequately reflected on the FAFSA (for example, medical bills or unemployment), the student should contact the financial aid office at the school he or she will be attending.

 The student doesn’t talk to his or her parents.
 What should the student do?